 You found a great flight deal, so you should hurry and book it right?
 In many cases yes, nothing makes me happier than find cheap flights (well almost!).
 However, there is one disturbing trend that I am not sure has noticed.
 A lot of airlines are now basing the amount of miles you get on how much you spend.
 That is pretty depressing for those of us who are always looking for super saver flights.
 However, it gets worse.
 In some cases, if you get too good of a deal, you may not get any miles for your travels.

-First, I have to say that sometimes the deal may be so good, that it makes sense to forget about the miles.
+First, I have to say that sometimes the deal may be so good – like the ones you get from Dollar Flight Club – that it makes sense to forget about the miles.
 You may not be a frequent flyer or airline mile hoarder, so these miles wouldn’t help you get status or a free flight.
 If that is the case, then go right ahead and book that deal you found, but if you do care about miles please read on.

 My friend Courtney found cheap flights to travel from NYC to Hong Kong for our friend Ed’s wedding.
 Both United and Cathay Pacific had flights for $780.
 Since I’m from Dallas, I grew up flying on the American Airlines OneWorld alliance.
 So I thought, I will go on Cathay Pacific and that should easily get me the 614 miles I need to make the next elite status level.